-For red snapper, the length of a fishing season is based on projections that estimate when the allotted harvest is expected to be met.
-Fishing seasons can be continuous or could be split to encompass segments of the year.
-Fishing seasons can be used to protect a species during spawning times, or they can be aligned with more socio-economically desirable periods.
+The length of a fishing season is typically based on projections that estimate when the allotted harvest is expected to be met.
+Fishing seasons can be continuous or could be split to encompass segments of the fishing year.
+Fishing seasons can be used to protect a species during spawning times, or they can be aligned with more socioeconomically desirable periods.
 There may be regional differences in the optimal time for fishing seasons to be open.